Rollins School of Public Health

 Your gift to the Rollins School of Public Health is an investment in improving the health of millions of people each year in the United States and across the world.
 Thank you for your support.

-Through the generosity of friends and alumni and the dedication of an exceptional faculty, the Rollins School of Public Health surpassed its campaign goal of $150 million.
-To build on this success, Rollins will attain even higher levels of public health scholarship and research in 2014.
-Increasing endowment funding for students and faculty remains Dean James W. Curran’s highest priority.
+Through the generosity of friends and alumni and the dedication of an exceptional faculty, the Rollins School of Public Health is able to attain the highest levels of public health scholarship and research.
+Increasing endowment funding for students and faculty is Dean James W. Curran’s highest priority.

 Scholarships.
 In 2013 Rollins ranked first in the nation in the number of MPH student applications and first in applications to the departments of epidemiology and global health.
 This recognition by tomorrow’s global health leaders is one example of the reputation that Rollins now enjoys nationally and internationally.
 Deepening the pool of outstanding applicants increases the need for scholarship support to recruit the most exceptional scholars.